PSAppDeployToolkit/PSAppDeployToolkit/docs/Uninstall-ADTApplication.md

 ```

 ## DESCRIPTION
-Removes all MSI applications matching the specified application name and filter.
+Removes one or more applications specified by name, filter script, or InstalledApplication object from Get-ADTApplication.

-Enumerates the registry for installed applications matching the specified application name and uninstalls that application using the product code.
+Enumerates the registry for installed applications via Get-ADTApplication, matching the specified application name and uninstalls that application using its uninstall string, with the ability to specify additional uninstall parameters also.

 ## EXAMPLES